codebicycle/demot/README.md

 <b>Schedule inmate visits (the easy way).
 Easy for the visitor, easy for the institution.</b>

-DeMoT follows the Model View Controller pattern, has clean RESTful urls and a simple structure inspired by [PHP Mini][mini].
+DeMoT follows the Model View Controller pattern, has clean URLs and a simple structure inspired by [PHP Mini][mini].
 Written in PHP 7 with only native code, no frameworks or libraries.